martinvonk/SPEI/README.md

 Note that this package does not calculate potential evaporation, we refer to [pyet](https://github.com/phydrus/pyet) for that.
 All time series have to be calculated in advance and be provided as a pandas Series.

+## Installation
+Download the GitHub code to your computer and install using pip install -e .

 ## To Do